swatson-phillips/GT-CS-3312-SampleRepo/docs/notes/ProjectManagement-Tracking_Notes.md

 * Install the Zenhub extension for Chrome or Firefox: https://www.zenhub.com/extension
 * Setup your Sprints for this semester (not milestones).
 Your first Sprint should have a start date of 2022-01-10 (Mon.) and an end date of 2022-01-30 (Sun.).
 See [Getting Started With ZenHub Sprints](https://help.zenhub.com/support/solutions/articles/43000616465-getting-started-with-zenhub-sprints) for more info.
 * Enter **all of your user stories as epics** into Zenhub
+* Make sure all team members can update and create issues in the ZenHub workspace.
-* Add you CS instructor to your ZenHub Team, [Inviting Your Team to ZenHub](https://help.zenhub.com/support/solutions/articles/43000035792-inviting-your-team-to-zenhub)
+* Add you CS instructor and TA to your ZenHub Team, [Inviting Your Team to ZenHub](https://help.zenhub.com/support/solutions/articles/43000035792-inviting-your-team-to-zenhub)
-* Submit a URL to your repo to the assignment
+* Submit a URL to your ZenHub workspace to the assignment (click on "Open in web app" in the left bottom navigation window to get the URL to the workspace)

 ![ZenHub_OpenInWebApp](https://user-images.githubusercontent.com/49889272/150419838-9013e2f2-dc26-4348-b622-ebe519e083ed.png)